 A windowsill herb garden is a wonderful autumn project to bring a little colour and life into your home.
-As the leaves outside begin to fall and we head towards the bare branches of winter, having something alive and thriving to tend and care for brings light and life to an otherwise dreary season.
+Whilst the wind rages and the snow falls, having something alive and thriving to tend and care for brings light and life to an otherwise dreary season.

 Follow these simple steps and you’ll soon have a thriving windowsill herb garden to brighten your days and flavour your dishes.